orkes-io/docs/docs/developer-guides/scheduling-workflows.md

 # Scheduling Workflows

-You can use the Scheduler functionality when you need to run a workflow at a regular cadence.
+Often times we want to trigger a workflow at a specific schedule.
+Orkes Conductor platform supports this natively.
 The workflows can be configured to be triggered at any cadence as required using the crontab expression.

-You can use the scheduler for use cases such as:
+Scheduler can be used for use cases such as:

-* Running a workflow in a fixed cadence, such as every hour.
+* Running a workflow in a fixed cadence, such as every hour
-* Running the same workflow at different cadences using different fixed inputs.
+* Running the same workflow at different cadences using different fixed inputs
-* Running a workflow at a cadence between a set start date and an end date.
+* Running a workflow at a cadence between a set start date and an end date
-* Running the workflow once at a future date.
+* Running the workflow once at a future date

+Examples could be:

+* Renewing a TLS certificate for an infrastructure component
+* Sending notifications ahead of account renewal times
+* Daily scanning of the S3 or Blob storage to verify policies are not breached
+* Check the health of a server URL every 30 seconds

 ## Creating Schedule